RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

     ./copy_to_transfer sdamm_complexes_ trajectories_ sdamm_crowd_

 This will copy the trajectory, complexes and input files with the provided prefixes into the folder `to_transfer`.
 Then it is possible to copy locally only that specific folder.

+There are additionally some vmd scripts to upload on vmd the encounter trajectories in order to have an easy way to visualise them:

+    vmd -e load.tcl

+there are many `load.tcl` vms scripts for different usage.